telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 ## Context availability management

-While context management is about *entities and attributes information* (creating, updating, retrieving, etc.), context availability management is about the *sources of entities and attributes information*.
+While context management is about *entities and attributes* (creating, updating, retrieving, etc.), context availability management is about the *source of the entities and attributes*.
 The basic concept in context availability management is the *registration* resource.
-A registrations contains information about a source of information (named "context provider") and which entities and attributes are provided by that source.
+A registration contains information about a source of information (named a "context provider") and whose entities and attributes are provided by that source.

-Let's illustrate with an example, creating the following registration.
+Let's illustrate with an example, creating a simple registration.
 We are stating that the attributes temperature and pressure of Room5 are provided by a context provider in the URL http://mysensors.com/Rooms:

 ```